The Eberly Family

 The Second National Bank of Uniontown appointed Orville as director in 1956, and he became chairman of the board later that year until 1978 when he retired and was succeeded by his son.

 The Eberly Foundation was established in October 1963.
 Orville served as president until his death in 1983.
 Ruth succeeded him until her death in 1988 when Robert assumed the office.
-Following Orville’s death in 1988, his stock in the bank was sold and proceeds from the sale were used to fund The Eberly Family Charitable Trust.
-With the passing of Robert Eberly in 2004, his sister, Carolyn Eberly Blaney, assumed the responsibilities of president of the Eberly Foundation.
+Following Orville’s death in 1983, his stock in the bank was sold and proceeds from the sale were used to fund the Eberly Family Charitable Trust.
+With the passing of Robert Eberly in 2004, his sister, Carolyn Eberly Blaney, assumed the responsibilities of president of The Eberly Foundation.

 Through the trust and the foundation, the Eberly Family has provided benefits to thousands of individuals through the funding of scholarships, cultural programming, health care, law enforcement and other worthy endeavors.
 The Eberly children—Robert, Margaret and Carolyn—continued their parents’ legacy of commitment to philanthropic activities to enhance educational opportunities, encourage the arts and historic preservation and improve the lives of those in need, particularly in western Pennsylvania and northern West Virginia.

-In 1987, The Eberly Family Trust of Uniontown, Pa., established three Eberly Family Distinguished Professorships in the College of Arts and Sciences.
+In 1987, the Eberly Family Charitable Trust of Uniontown, Pennsylvania, established three Eberly Family Distinguished Professorships in the College of Arts and Sciences.
 National searches were undertaken to identify candidates of appropriate academic and leadership qualities to fill these prestigious positions.
 Two years later the Eberly family provided support to create three additional professorships.
 Again, in 1992, the Eberly family provided financial assistance for the establishment of additional professorships.
 Currently, there are 16 Eberly Family Distinguished Professorship appointments within the College.